The Bard Early Colleges, tuition-free, satellite campuses of Bard

 credit-bearing college course of study in the liberal arts and

 sciences following the 9th and 10th grades.
 Students are taught by

 college faculty in seminar classes; they receive up to 60 college

 credits and an associate in arts (A.A.) degree from Bard College,

-and offer ongoing guidance and academic support.
+offer ongoing guidance and academic supports.

 Now in its second decade, the Bard Early College network serves

 over 3,000 students in campuses in NYC; Newark, New Jersey; New

 Washington, D.C.; and Hudson, New York.
 Since 2003, Bard College

 has awarded 3,000 A.A. degrees to its early college students.